Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 Because this is a runtime check, only the presence of the required methods defined by the Protocol is checked -- not their type signatures.

-> Note that runtime_checkable is backported to older versions of Python by using typing_extensions.

 ### Use typing.Literal to restrict based on exact values